jwestern/cdhydro/README.md

 May 4, 2021:

 A 2+1D relativistic barotropic hydrodynamics code on curved spacetime, implementing a constraint-damping scheme in the Hamiltonian formulation to conserve circulation.
+Design goals do not include shock-capturing capability.

 Written in Rust.
 Under development.